 4. YANG Features for Ephemeral State for I2RS Protocol version 1

-Ephemeral-REQ-07: Yang MUST have a way to indicate in a data model that nodes have the following properties: ephemeral, writable/notwritable, and status/configuration.
-Yang must also have a way to specify on a model or sub-model level whether the data MAY optionally flow across an non-secure transport.
+Ephemeral-REQ-08: Yang MUST have a way to indicate in a data model that nodes have the following properties: ephemeral, writable/notwritable, and status/configuration.

 5. NETCONF Features for Ephemeral State for I2RS Protocol version 1